JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 The low account (Carlos) sends the TrustSet transaction, so that the script requires its private key.
 The high account (Charlie) is set up as the trusted issuer.

-The file xai.c contains the hook code and it has to be compiled to .wasm, it can be compiled using Hooks Tookit: https://hooks-toolkit.com/
+The file xai.c contains the hook code (the same as for Example 1) and it has to be compiled to .wasm, it can be compiled using Hooks Tookit: https://hooks-toolkit.com/

 Then the xai.wasm file can be converted to binary code using a tool like this one: